BlinkTagInc/gtfs-to-html/www/docs/configuration.md

 ### skipImport

 {Boolean} Whether or not to skip importing from GTFS into SQLite.
 Useful for re-running the script if the GTFS data has not changed.
+If you use this option and the GTFS file hasn't been imported or you don't have an `sqlitePath` to a non-in-memory database specified, you'll get an error.
 Defaults to `false`.

 ```
     "skipImport": false